SeniorDesign2023/BlockHeads/status/Status4.md

 A. Description of tasks completed:

-a.
-We have created our databases.
+- We have created our databases.
-b.
-We have started working on our mock API.
+- We have started working on our mock API.
-c.
-We are exploring options for Blockchain smart contracts.
+- We are exploring options for Blockchain smart contracts.
-d.
-We researched Google play store regulations for app publishing.
+- We researched Google play store regulations for app publishing.

 B. Your choice of quantifiable metric:

- a.
-The group has finalized all programming languages needed.
+- The group has finalized all programming languages needed.
- b.
-Planning on meeting once to twice a week for a couple hours to work together.
+- Planning on meeting once to twice a week for a couple hours to work together.
- c.
-Basic Android app development is almost done.
+- Basic Android app development is almost done.

 3. Successes: